Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

-\item For all $i$: create a monotonicity gadget whose behavior is identical to the one of the $F_i^j$s for edges $\OUT_1,\dots,\OUT_{n-1}$ and attach it to $J_i^1$ by $n-1$ parallel edges.
-These gadgets are defined later as the fourth stage of $G_i^j$. \item For all $i$: Attach $n-1$ fresh vertices to $G_i^m$. \item Add a vertex with relation \HWeq{0} to each vertex $G_1^j$ for all $j$. \item Add a vertex with relation \HWeq{1} to each vertex $G_k^j$ for all $j$. \end{itemize} \subparagraph*{Proof of Correctness.} Assume that we choose the weights for $G_i^j$ such that the combined behavior of $J_i^j$ and $G_i^j$ corresponds to that of $F_i^j$ as we described it above.
-Then it is clear that there is a one-to-one correspondence between the solutions for the \#\ColHS instance and the solutions for the \CountAntiFactorR{\Ex} instance.
-For this we crucially depend on the nodes with relations \HWeq{0} and \HWeq{1}.
-The \HWeq{0} relations ensure that every set $A_j$ is initially not hit.
-Since the gadgets $G_i^j$ propagate the selection of the top edge to the bottom, whenever the set is not hit by the selected element, there must be some $G_{i'}^j$ such that the element from $X_{i'}$ hits $A^j$.
-Otherwise the relation \HWeq{1} cannot be satisfied, but this is forbidden.
+\item For all $i\in[n]$, there is a monotonicity gadget whose behavior is identical to the one of the $F_i^j$s for edges $\OUT_1,\dots,\OUT_{n-1}$ (i.e., the first property from above) and attach it to $J_i^1$ by $n-1$ parallel edges.
+These gadgets are defined later as the fourth stage of $G_i^j$. \item For all $i\in[n]$, attach $n-1$ fresh vertices to $G_i^m$. \item For all $j\in[m]$, there is a vertex with relation \HWeq[1]{0} that is adjacent to $G_1^j$. \item For all $j\in[m]$, there is a vertex with relation \HWeq[1]{1} that is adjacent to $G_k^j$. \end{itemize} \subparagraph*{Proof of Correctness.} Assume that we choose the weights for $G_i^j$ such that the combined behavior of $J_i^j$ and $G_i^j$ corresponds to that of $F_i^j$ as we described it above.
+Then, it is clear that there is a one-to-one correspondence between the solutions for the \#\ColHS instance and the solutions for the \CountAntiFactorR{\Ex} instance.
+For this we crucially depend on the nodes with relations \HWeq[1]{0} and \HWeq[1]{1}.
+The \HWeq[1]{0} relations ensure that every set $A_j$ is initially not hit.
+Since the gadgets $G_i^j$ propagate the selection of the top edge to the bottom edge whenever the set is not hit by the selected element, there must be some $G_{i'}^j$ such that the element from $U_{i'}$ hits $A_j$.
+Otherwise the relation \HWeq[1]{1} cannot be satisfied, but this is forbidden.

 We first show how to define the weights for the $G_i^j$ such that we can treat $G_i^j$ and $J_i^j$ together as the $F_i^j$ gadget.
-(See the proof of \cref{lem:count:lbRelationWeightedAntiFactorR} for a similar result.)
-But we cannot just make the $G_i^j$ complex nodes as their degree is too large and especially depends on the input.
-We later show how to build the $G_i^j$ from smaller building blocks such that pathwidth and degree are constants.
+Observe that the degree of $G_i^j$ is large and more specifically depends on the input.
+Hence, we cannot treat $G_i^j$ as a complex node.
+Thus, in a second step we construct the $G_i^j$ from smaller building blocks such that pathwidth and degree are constants.